CNC Machining Short-Term Training Program

 Students will gain knowledge and hands-on skills in:

 - Precision measurement and gauging

 Demand for CNC machine operators is high with manufacturing businesses in the Cedar Valley.

-In four months, individuals completing the non-credit certificate may earn $28,000-37,000* per year with wages increasing with skill and experience.
-Starting wages do not include overtime.
+Individuals completing the non-credit certificate may find employment as a CNC machinist.
+Wages increase with skill and experience.
+Wages do not include overtime.